Ruhul Amin (Bangladeshi film director)

 Ruhul Amin (14 March 1940 – 7 January 2013) was a Bangladeshi film director.

 Biography

 Amin was born on 14 March 1940 in Dhaka.
-His ancestors' home is situated at Pubail in Gazipur.
+His ancestors' home is situated at Pubail in Gazipur, Uttar Pradesh, India.

 Amin's first direction, Nijere Haraye Khuji was released in 1972.
 He also directed films like Gangchil and Beiman which were selected for preservation in Bangladesh Film Archive.

 Amin died in his own house in Moinartek, Dhaka on 7 January 2013 at the age of 72.